ozyurtf/cpu-scheduler/README.md

 4) Pick an unmarked and outgoing arc randomly and mark it.
 Then follow it to the new node and jump into step 2.
 5) If the current node is visited first time, this means that there is no cycle and we terminate the algorithm.
 Otherwise, we are in dead end and we remove the node and go back to the previous node.
 Then we jump into the 2nd step.

-Okay we have mentioned about the deadlocks, conditions of the deadlock, and how to detect them but one another question is: when to check for deadlocks ?
+Okay we have mentioned about the deadlocks, conditions of the deadlock, and how to teach the computer to detect them but one another question is: when to check for deadlocks ?

 # When to Check Deadlocks ?